-Setting Description Default Value Minimum password length Minimal mandatory length of a user password 8 Minimum number of special symbols Define how many (at least) special characters (#\$%&) must be present in a user password 2 Minimum number of digits Define how many (at least) digits must be present in a user password 2 Minimum number of uppercase letters Define how many (at least) UPPERCASE letters must be present in a user password 2 Minimum number of lowercase letters Define how many (at least) lowercase letters must be present in a user password 2 Number of previous passwords to remember Password history to be kept by the server to prevent the user from using the same password again when changing it 1 Maximum number of days between password change Define how frequently Ganz CORTROL will ask users to change their password; this setting can be overridden in the user settings to make the password never expire for a specific user o (unlimited) Maximum number of simultaneous connections with the same login name Allowed number of simultaneous incoming connections from the same user account via any port (TCP/HTTP) or client app, this setting can be overridden for the specific user in the user settings; o=unlimited o (unlimited) Maximum unsuccessful After this number of unsuccessful login attempts the user account will 0 login attempts be blocked (can be unlocked via user properties).
-Set o to allow unlimited attempts. ----------------- -- --
+Setting Description Default Value Minimum password length Minimal mandatory length of a user password 8 Minimum number of special symbols Define how many (at least) special characters (#\$%&) must be present in a user password 2 Minimum number of digits Define how many (at least) digits must be present in a user password 2 Minimum number of uppercase letters Define how many (at least) UPPERCASE letters must be present in a user password 2 Minimum number of lowercase letters Define how many (at least) lowercase letters must be present in a user password 2 Number of previous passwords to remember Password history to be kept by the server to prevent the user from using the same password again when changing it 1 Maximum number of days between password change Define how frequently Ganz CORTROL will ask users to change their password; this setting can be overridden in the user settings to make the password never expire for a specific user o (unlimited) Maximum number Allowed number of simultaneous incoming connections from the same user 0 of simultaneous connections with the same login name account via any port (TCP/HTTP) or client app, this setting can be overridden for the specific user in the user settings; o=unlimited (unlimited) Maximum unsuccessful login attempts After this number of unsuccessful login attempts the user account will be blocked (can be unlocked via user properties).
+Set o to allow unlimited attempts. О Disconnect disabled users Disconnects User from Server as soon as system marks account as disabled Disabled (not selected) Disconnect upon user password change Disconnects User from Server as soon as password change event happens Disabled (not selected) Disconnect if password expires Disconnects User from Server if user password is expired Disabled (not selected) Disconnect if auth token is reset Disconnects User from Server if authentication token was reset Disabled (not selected) Put user ID as an OSD watermark Ads watermark with the logged-in monitor User's ID over the all Live View and Playback viewports displaying video streams.
+Such a watermark allows compliance with GDPR and specific countries' local data and privacy protection regulations, making it possible to identify any data leak source recorded even by a third-party recorder (such as a phone) directly from the display.
+You can't change the text displayed in the watermark - the only option is to turn on or off the feature.
+Disabled (not selected)